CS:2630, Computer Organization Notes

 The answer to this question is best grasped in stages, just as the execution of a program is generally handled in steps.
 First, the high-level language program is translated to a simpler language, machine language, by a compiler, and then a computer executes the machine language.

-Our goal here is to study an example of such a machine language, and in the process, to study two other things.
-First, we will informally study the translation process from high-level programming languages to machine language, and second, we will study the computer that executes this machine language.
+Our goal here is to study an example of such a machine language, and in the process, to study several other things.
+First, we will study the C programming language because, unlike many of today's high level lanugages, it exposes significant features of the underlying machine.
+We can separately describe how features of language lie Java or C++ are translated to C and how features of C are translated to machine language.
+Second, we will study how the hardware of a computer executes machine language.

 What is Architecture?
 This word is most easily discussed in the context of its original meaning with respect to the design of buildings.
 The Architecture of a building includes all aspects of the building's design that its occupants are aware of.
 This includes such details as the arrangement of rooms, location of doorways and windows, surface finishes and location of switches, lights, wall outlets and other conveniences.